cloudmesh-community/fa19-516-147/project/report.md

 Cloudmesh is a multicloud architecture system which offers single architecture for using multiple cloud provides at the same time.

-Adbvantage of using cloudmesh is that it not onlyb provides a REST based API but also commandline shell which makes easier to switch between clouds using single variable.
+Adbvantage of using cloudmesh is that it not only provides a REST based API but also commandline shell which makes easier to switch between clouds using single variable.

 ## Architecture